posrocket/posrocket-python-sdk/docs/source/how_to/location_service.rst

         launch_pad.location(<your_location_id>).tab_service

-    - For assigning a pickup for a Tab Order, use the 'create' function which returns the created Tab json data as a Python object of type `Tab`_.
+    - For creating Tab Order, use the 'create' function which returns the created Tab json data as a Python object of type `Tab`_.

     .. sourcecode:: python